During your child's visit, we will do everything possible to make sure you and your child are safe, comfortable and informed.

 Important things to bring to any appointment:

 - Photo ID.

-We ask parents and visitors age 16 and older to provide a photo ID and receive a visitor badge.
-Each badge is valid for 24 hours, or until you exit the facility.
-You can get a badge at one of three locations:
+We ask parents and visitors 16 and older to provide a photo ID and receive a visitor badge or wristband.
+Each badge or wristband is valid for 24 hours, or until you exit the facility.
+You can get one at one of two locations: